learn-claude-code's agent layer carries highest activity risk — 5 functions to address

 main — web/scripts/extract-content.ts

 As the entry point of a content-extraction script in the web layer, this main function likely orchestrates file discovery, parsing, transformation, and output — a broad coordination role consistent with its god-function and long-function patterns.
 What makes it stand out structurally is not its cyclomatic complexity of 17 (moderate on its own) but its fan-out of 36, the highest of any function in the top five, meaning it directly calls 36 distinct functions and acts as a hub across a wide slice of the tooling surface.
-With a recent activity score of 14.0 and a risk score of 14.3, it is also in the fire quadrant — changes to this orchestrator propagate risk across 36 downstream dependencies with every commit.
+With a recent commit activity of 14.0 and a risk score of 14.3, it is also in the fire quadrant — changes to this orchestrator propagate risk across 36 downstream dependencies with every commit.

 Recommendation: Decompose this function into a pipeline of smaller, single-responsibility stages — each responsible for one phase of content extraction — to reduce the fan-out coupling and make individual stages independently testable and changeable.